raspberrypilearning/welcome-to-antarctica/en/step_7.md

 --- /task ---

+You need to open and close the navigation menu.

 --- task ---

 Open `index.html`.

 Add the **javascript** file to your page.

-This will allow your users to open and close the navigation menu.

 --- code ---
 ---